jdpipe/freesteam/msexcel/ReadMe.txt

 FREESTEAM XLL
 =============

-The freesteam add-in provides natives Excel function for calculating the properties of water and steam using the IAPWS-IF97 industry-standard steam properties correlations.
+The freesteam add-in provides natives Excel functions for calculating the properties of water and steam using the IAPWS-IF97 industry-standard steam properties correlations.